Andrewjw91/Big-Data-Pipeline-for-Trending-Youtube-Data/YouTube Project WriteUp.md

 I implemented and deployed these algorithms into a web application built using Streamlit.
 The backend code behind the buttons and drop-down selections apply user inputs into the algorithms.

+I created a start date and end date selector to return filtered data based on the date range.
+One unit test for user inputs that I implemented was to return an error if the start date was after the end date selection.

 ## Tools

 -SQLite DB Browser for relational database storage